anomalyze/jereeeme/articles/20210723-Smooth-ROPerator.md

 date: 20210723
 -->

-I've recently been studying to complete my SANS GIAC Exploit Researcher and Advanced Penetration Tester (GXPN) certificate so I thought I might get a little bit of practice in looking for some progressive ROP chain challenges.
+I've recently been studying to complete my SANS GIAC Exploit Researcher and Advanced Penetration Tester (GXPN) certificate.
+I thought I might get a little bit of practice in looking for some progressive ROP chain challenges.

 I stumbled upon the site [ropemporium](https://ropemporium.com/) which is basically exactly what I was looking for.
 For those of you unsure what a ROP chain is, ROP stands for Return Orientated Programming.
 It's basically a technique used to bypass protections against a binary which prevents execution of memory.
 The technical term for this protection is [Executable Space Protection](https://en.wikipedia.org/wiki/Executable_space_protection).
 It is one of many techniques required to learn when writing exploits and it's pretty fun when you get the hang of it.

 The basic idea behind ROP is if you have an executable that you can overflow using user input, but it has Non-eXecutable Stack Protection (NX) , then you can use a ROP chain.
-Why you ask?
-Well because if you are able to write to memory, but not execute, then maybe you can overwrite a memory address in the stack, which already has permission to execute.
-To do this, we utilise libraries, which are usually available in standard operating systems.
+Why, you ask?
+If you are able to write to memory, but not execute, then maybe you can overwrite a memory address in the stack, which already has permission to execute.
+To do this we utilise libraries, which are usually available in standard operating systems.
 As these libraries are loaded as dependencies at runtime we can grab certain functions from them and provide arguments using the memory we can write.
 It's all a bit confusing if you have never seen it in action, but hopefully this post gives you some inspiration and motivation to work on it yourself.

 ### DON'T DEAD; OPEN INSIDE

 Just a word of caution.
 When doing these exercises it's always a good idea to create a new virtual machine for your playground.
 Afterall, you're downloading random binaries off the Internet and executing them.
 It's usually a good idea to at least keep that off your normal system.
-For this post, i'm using a plain Debian build, so feel free to copy and paste the apt-get commands.
+For this post, I'm using a plain Debian build, so feel free to copy and paste the apt-get commands.

 ### tools